SudhanPlayz/Discord-MusicBot/documentation/docs/installation/windows.md

 ## Configuration

 - Git clone the repository by opening command prompt or powershell and doing `git clone -b v5 https://github.com/SudhanPlayz/Discord-MusicBot`
-- Open your IDE (recommended is VSCode) and open the repository, the folder name is `Discord-MusicBot`
+- Open your text editor and configure config.js there!
-- Configure the config.js there!

 ### lavalink